cityindex-attic/wordpress-development-flow/README.md

 1. You must have VirtualBox v4.2.10 (https://www.virtualbox.org/wiki/Downloads) and
 1. Vagrant v1.1.2 (http://docs.vagrantup.com/v2/installation/index.html) installed
+>  :exclamation: The version numbers are important; and the process of upgrading from vagrant 1.0 to 1.1 is non trivial.
->  :exclamation: Confirm that you have the right version of vagrant running - `vagrant --version` should show `Vagrant version 1.1.2`
+> Follow the installation instructions and then make sure you are running the right version of vagrant - `$ vagrant --version` should show `Vagrant version 1.1.2`

 1. Clone _this_ repo to your Dev machine (tested on OSX Mountain Lion, Windows 7 x64, Ubuntu 12.10)
 1. From the root of your freshly cloned repo, run `vagrant up` to start your development VM